awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-rules.md

 ### Parameters<a name="fn-valueof-parameters"></a>

 *attribute*
 The name of an attribute from which you want to retrieve a value\.
-For more information about attributes, see [Supported Attributes](#rules-parameter-attributes)\.
+For more information about attributes, see [Supported attributes](#rules-parameter-attributes)\.

 *parameter\_logical\_id*
 The name of a parameter for which you want to retrieve attribute values\.
 The parameter must be declared in the `Parameters` section of the template\.